Robert-G-J/shop-til-you-drop/README.md

 ## Design Decisions

-### Quantity <input type="number />
+### Quantity `<input type="number" />`

-This field is suited to user input of a quantity they desire and fulfils most the requirements of a basket.
-However, it requires a more serious form of (preferably server-side) validation (as I'm concerned it's a vulnerability), so finds itself on the list for refactoring and improvement.
+The input element felt like a good choice for a first iteration.
+However, they are generally considered to require a more serious form of (server-side) validation for security.
+I'd refactor this to use an increment and decrement button either side of the displayed quantity.

 ### Redux

-Clearly Redux is a bit heavy weight (and slow) for such a miniscule app.
-It's used here more as a proof of skill/usage: to demonstrate how I might test action-creators and reducers, and to show how I might structure the architecture it requires.
+Redux is a bit heavy weight (and slow to code) for such a miniscule app.
+It's used here more as a proof of skill/usage: to demonstrate how I might test action-creators and reducers, and to show how I might structure a larger app.

 #### Architecture

-Because the app is small, I have _not_ separated the concerns of the reducers, although this would be sensible (and normal) as the app grows.
+~~Because the app is small, I have _not_ separated the concerns of the reducers, although this would be sensible (and normal) as the app grows.~~
+The reducers and their state have been separated to improve the namespacing within the app.
+However, this introduced an interesting issue when calculating the 'grand total'.
+This is calculated in within the reducers concerned with the shopping basket, but also requires knowledge of the state related to products.
+The products were injected with the action-creator for updating the cart to overcome this.

 ### CSS

-Gosh, I went for straight up vanilla CSS with no preprocessors.
-Since I came across Sass on a work project, I've been sold on its approach.
-I've used vanilla here as the style sheet is small and because I need the practice.
-Ideally, I'd invest in using [styled-components](https://www.styled-components.com/), to ensure all styles are closely associated with their components.
+I went for straight up vanilla CSS with no preprocessors as the style sheet is small.
+Ideally, I'd invest in using [styled-components](https://www.styled-components.com/), to ensure all styles are closely associated with their (reusable)components.

 ### Reusable Components

-You'll notice there aren't any.
-This is intentional.
-Since I only code what is necessary by using TDD, and refactor after to remove duplication, there is yet to be a need for a component to be abstract to a more general reusuable form.
-When one arises, the abstraction will happen.
+You'll notice there aren't any (currently).
+This is a consequence of using TDD, and only coding what is necessary.
+There are not yet duplicate components that need to be abstracted to a more general form.
+Currently potential candidates for abstraction would be a quantity component and a table-row component.

 ### UI Testing